Practising gratitude at school to support student wellbeing

 • Write down three things they are grateful for in their day today.

 • Encourage students to consider the small and the big wins of the day - was their favourite song on the radio on the way to school?
-Do they have a yummy lunch?
-Did they get paired with a friend for a project?
+Do they have a nutritious and yummy lunch?
+Did they learn something new today, or get to work on a skill?

 • For older students, you can use a timer and get them to write down as many things they are grateful for in 2 minutes.